LLaRA: Large Language-Recommendation Assistant: Experiments and Results

 For each sequence, we randomly select 20 non-interacted items to construct the candidate set, ensuring the inclusion of the correct subsequent item.
 LLaRA and other baseline models aim to identify the correct item from this candidate set, and their performance is evaluated using the HitRatio@1 metric.
 With appropriate prompting, LLM-based recommenders can generate a single candidate item as required.
-To adapt traditional models to this setting, we select the item with the highest probability in the candidate set as the prediction.
+As for traditional models, we select the candidate item with the highest probability as the prediction.
 Meanwhile, since LLaRA employs a generative paradigm for prediction, which may yield invalid responses such as nonsensical words or items outside the candidate sets, we introduce an additional metric --- valid ratio.
-It quantifies the proportion of valid responses (\ie items in the candidate set) across all sequences.
-Valid Ratio can be used to evaluate the models' capability of instruction following.
+It quantifies the proportion of valid responses (\ie items in the candidate set) across all sequences, serving as a measure of the models' capability of instruction following.